Pursuing a future

 I have spent two summers volunteering at Buffalo General Hospital and Oishei Women's and Children’s Hospital.

 -At Buffalo General Hospital, I spent 152 hours in the Occupational Therapy and Physical Therapy department.
 My duties were reading the daily schedule, transporting patients, retrieving supplies, helping patients get comfortable, and completing various requests from the therapists.
+I also volunteered 54 hours in the Buffalo General emergency room where I would take and record vitals for incoming patients.

--At Oishei Women's and Children's Hospital, I spent 44 hours in the Neurology Department and Information/Traffic Desk.
-My duties in the Neurology Department consisted of office work such as sorting, creating, and filing paperwork, preparing rooms for patients, and directing patients and visitors to various areas of the hospital.
+creating, and filing paperwork, preparing rooms for patients, and directing patients and visitors to various areas of the hospital.
 I had the opportunity to interact with various medical personnel and patients.

 -Nichols Peer Tutoring - I have also been part of the peer tutoring at my school for two years.
 I would come into school early once a week to help students with homework and study for tests in various subjects.

--Various Activities - I have spent some time around the community at various projects such as painting benches at Tifts Nature Preserve, clean up the grounds at Deleware Park, selling ornaments at the Walden Galleria Mall for Camp Good Days, serving food at St. Luke's Food Closet, and cleaning up and readying the garden at an urban Park located in the city of Buffalo.
+-Various Activities - I have spent some time around the community at various projects such as painting benches at Tifts Nature Preserve, clean up the grounds at Delaware Park, selling ornaments at the Walden Galleria Mall for Camp Good Days, serving food at St. Luke's Food Closet, and cleaning up and readying the garden at an urban Park located in the city of Buffalo.

 CLUB